spinnaker/swabbie/README.md

 # Swabbie

-_**IMPORTANT:** This service is currently under development, and is actively being used at Netflix for deleting images and snapshots of ebs volumes._
+_**IMPORTANT:** This service is currently under development, and is actively being used at Netflix for deleting images, ebs snapshots and auto scaling groups._

-_**NOTE:** If you're interested in contributing support for other providers or resource types, open an issue or join the Spinnaker Team slack and post in #swabbie._

 Swabbie automates the cleanup of unused resources such as EBS Volumes and Images.
 As a Janitor Monkey replacement, it can also be extended to clean up a variety of resource types.